influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/authentication_and_authorization.md

     See the [authorization section](#authorization) for how to create an admin user.

     {{% note %}}
-If you enable authentication and have no users, InfluxDB will **not** enforce authentication and will only accept the [query](#user-management-commands) that creates a new admin user.
+If you enable authentication and have no users, InfluxDB Enterprise will **not** enforce authentication and will only accept the [query](#user-management-commands) that creates a new admin user.
     {{% /note %}}

-    InfluxDB will enforce authentication once there is an admin user.
+    InfluxDB Enterprise will enforce authentication once there is an admin user.

 2.  **Enable authentication in your configuration file** by setting the `auth-enabled` option to `true` in the `[http]` section: